bitbrain/jekyll-dash/README.md

 **Solution**: as described above you have to add the tagging plugin.
 Additionally, tags do not work natively by Github Pages.
 You have to build your site on an external CI and push the `_site` artifacts to a hosting repository.

+> I am getting an error that Bundler could not find compatible versions for gem

+**Solution**

+Make sure you are using a version of this theme that is compatible with Jekyll.
+Version 1.x is only compatible with Jekyll 3.x while Version 2.x is only compatible with Jekyll 4.x.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/bitbrain/jekyll-dash.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.